5 ways to stay healthy this winter

-Here are five ways to make sure that, even when your body is telling you to hibernate, you can keep healthy and fit, no matter what the weather’s like.
+Here are five ways to make sure that, even when your body is telling you to hibernate, you can keep fit and healthy this winter, no matter what the weather’s like.

 Banish winter tiredness

 Many people feel tired and sluggish during winter.
 This is due to the lack of sunlight.
 Many of us go to work in the dark and leave when it is dark.
 This disrupts our sleep and waking cycles.

 - Go outdoors in natural daylight as much as possible

 - Get a good night’s sleep – go to bed and wake up at the same time every day- even on weekends

 - De-stress with exercise or meditation – stress has been shown to make you feel tired.
 Try these 5 relaxation techniques to banish stress.